Aim and Scope

 Publication and Peer Review Process

 Journal of Public Value and Administrative Insight (JPVAI) is a double-blind peer-review journal.
 All articles submitted to the Journal need to pass the review process before publishing.
 Peer review is important to maintain the quality and integrity of scientific and scholarly research and it is aimed to evaluate the quality, validity, and originality of the research articles.

 The corresponding author will submit the manuscript through our online submission system.
-At first stage the articles will be scrutinized and evaluated by the editorial team, if it is according to the scope of the Journal, meet basic standards as outlined Authors Guidelines and Ethical Statement.
-In case the scope and topic of manuscript is not related to JPVAI, the editor may recommend author for publication in another journal of Readers Insight more related to the subject matter of the manuscript.
+At the first stage the articles will be scrutinized and evaluated by the editorial team, if it is according to the scope of the Journal, meet basic standards as outlined Authors Guidelines and Ethical Statement.
+In case the scope and topic of the manuscript are not related to JPVAI, the editor may recommend the author for publication in another journal of Readers Insight more related to the subject matter of the manuscript.
 However, this recommendation does not increase the chances of publication and the manuscript has to pass through the review process of that particular journal.
-In case the editor concludes that article does not meet basic standards of research quality, language and research ethics and the author should improve them before the manuscript is forwarded for peer review, an email with required modifications will be sent to the corresponding author.
-However, if the editor concludes that there is little room for improvement, he/she may desk reject the article, stating the specific reasons and suggesting author to submit another article for publication.
+In case the editor concludes that the article does not meet basic standards of research quality, language, and research ethics and the author should improve them before the manuscript is forwarded for peer review, an email with required modifications will be sent to the corresponding author.
+However, if the editor concludes that there is little room for improvement, he/she may desk reject the article, stating the specific reasons and suggesting the author submit another article for publication.
 This process would take 1 to 2 weeks approximately.

 Journal of Public Value and Administration Insight (JPVAI) published four issues per year.
 Each issue may contain 5-15 articles.
-Occasionally, JPVAI can publish special issue which can have specific editors.
+Occasionally, JPVAI can publish special issues which can have specific editors.
 Announcements for special issues will be announced 6 to 12 months prior.

 Open Access Policy